vgwb/Antura/docs/it/manual/discover_how_to_play.md

 - Tap objects = interact
 - Tap and drag on screen = move camera

-!!! info "Classroom tip"
+> [!tip] Classroom tip
-    Project controls on the board for the first session.
+> Project controls on the board for the first session.
 Pair students so one reads prompts while the other controls, then swap roles.

 ## Map and tasks